kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ## Kidlat News is WTFPL 3.0

-The [content](https://github.com/kidlat2024/kidlatnews) of Kidlat News is licensed under the WTFPL 3.0.
+The Kidlat News [content](https://github.com/kidlat2024/kidlatnews) used to be licensed under [Creative Commons Attribution-ShareAlike 4.0 International](/kidlat-news-steal-our-stories/).

+Not anymore.

+It is now under WTFPL 3.0.
 That means you can do whatever the fuck you want to do with it.